Sent them digital photos, dimensions, and a description of what I'm looking for. So the fishing line is in the water!

 Yes, I knew that was in the works.
 They've been talking about it since last Winter or before.
 But ack!
 That's less than a month away!
 I was going to have all this glorious work on my dining room woodwork and wallpaper done for them to see it!

 All right.
-What shall I resolve before God and all the neighbors (virtual and literal) to accomplish before they arrive?
+What shall I resolve before God and all the neighbors (virtual and literal) to accomplish before they a

 I can install the new kitchen sink faucet I bought nearly two months ago, to replace the one that's leaking all over the countertop.